 If you who attend multiple sessions within a semester, then you cannot receive financial aid under most programs until you are attending at least 6 credit hours in courses required to complete your TCC degree program.
 Most financial aid programs cannot disburse until you have verified attendance in 6 credit hours of courses required to complete your TCC degree program.
 If your enrollment changes, as a new Term begins, then your financial aid will be adjusted to reflect any changes made.
-Should students fail to take all of the classes for which they enroll, financial aid may be reduced or cancelled.
+Should you fail to take all of the classes for which you are enrolled, financial aid may be reduced or cancelled.

 Course Work for Degree

 Students Taking College Developmental Classes

 Students taking developmental classes are allowed 30 credit hours of attempted preparatory coursework which the Federal government will use toward their enrollment status.
 After a student attempts 30 credit hours of developmental coursework, further hours cannot be counted in determining enrollment status (full-time, 3/4 time, half-time) for financial aid eligibility.
 Developmental courses are never used for determining enrollment hours for Bright Futures Scholarship recipients.

 Expected Family Contribution (EFC)

 The EFC is calculated from the student's FAFSA and is the same at all institutions.
-The EFC includes a contribution from the student from earnings, savings, and assets.
+The EFC includes a contribution from the student's earnings, savings, and assets.
 If the student is a married student, a contribution from the student's spouse will be calculated utilizing the same components.
 Dependent students will have a contribution from their parent's earnings, savings and assets.